 This memorandum is addressed to ISDA solely for the benefit of its members in relation to their use of one or more of the Master Agreements.
 No other person may rely on this memorandum for any purpose without our prior written consent.
-This memorandum may, however, be shown by an ISDA member to a competent regulatory authority for such ISDA member for the purposes of information only, on the basis that we assume no responsibility to such authority or any other person as a result or otherwise.
+This memorandum may, however, be shown by ISDA or an ISDA member to their respective advisors or to a competent regulatory authority or supervisory body for such ISDA member for the purposes of information only, on the basis that we assume no responsibility to such advisor, such authority or body or any other person as a result or otherwise.